 The Development tools will allow you to build and compile software from source code.
 Tools for building RPMs are also included, as well as source code management tools like Git, SVN, and CVS.

 Installing the Development Tools

-To install the CentOS Development tools, you will need to be able to connect to your Virtual Machine using SSH, and work as the root user.
-Information on connecting to your VM using SSH is found here - http://support.eapps.com/ispmgr/ssh
+To install the CentOS Development tools, you will need to be able to connect to your Virtual Server using SSH, and work as the root user.
+Information on connecting to your VS using SSH is found here - http://support.eapps.com/ispmgr/ssh

 Development Tools - included applications